Ophthalmology Northwood & Watford | Bishops Wood Hospital Skip to main content

 When you visit Bishops Wood Hospital for help with your eye condition, you will benefit from:

-• Rapid access to an expert – Many conditions affecting the eye, such as AMD, are best treated at the earliest possible stage.
+Many conditions affecting the eye are best treated at the earliest possible stage.
 To avoid delay in accessing the help you need, we can arrange an appointment for you with an experienced consultant quickly.

-• Convenient appointments – It is easy to book an Ophthalmology appointment.
+It is easy to book an ophthalmology appointment.
 We are also able to offer remote consultations by telephone or video if required (and where clinically appropriate).

-• A friendly welcome – Many people tell us how much they appreciate the calmer, quieter feel of our hospital.
-As a smaller hospital, our friendly staff all know one another.
+Many people tell us how much they appreciate the calmer, quieter feel of our hospital.
+Our friendly staff all know one another.
 Unlike some larger hospitals, you will never have to worry about getting lost or not knowing who to ask for help or directions!

-• Location – Bishops Wood Hospital is located in the grounds of Mount Vernon Hospital and easily accessible by private or public transport.
-Our car park is free for patients and visitors when you register your car with us at Reception upon arrival.
+Bishops Wood Hospital is located in the grounds of Mount Vernon Hospital and easily accessible by private or public transport.
+Our car park is free for patients and visitors when you register your car with us at reception upon arrival.

 Specialists offering Ophthalmology